sourcegraph/about/blogposts/2020/3.18/announcing-sourcegraph-3.18.md

 - [Custom search pages on Sourcegraph Cloud](/blog/custom-search-pages)

-  You can now search all of the code for several popular open-source projects, such as Kubernetes and React, on project-specific search pages.
+  You can now search all of the code for several popular open source projects, such as Kubernetes and React, on project-specific search pages.
 We know many core team members of these projects use Sourcegraph, and this will help them spread the joy of code search to more contributors.

 - [Small but useful improvements](/blog/small-but-useful-improvements)